 Waste matters.
 For nearly every industry, waste contributes to higher costs.
 But in the freight industry, the stakes are even higher.
 In freight, waste means that more fuel is consumed, more carbon is emitted, and drivers spend more hours sitting idle.
+Empty miles are the primary form of freight waste.

 Regardless of how they are labeled, these miles mean that drivers are not earning money for being on the road and the economy at large pays more to move goods.
 Carriers account for their own expectations for empty miles when deciding how much they charge for any particular load, so everyone from shippers down to end consumers — and, of course, the environment — ultimately pay the cost of empty miles.